pnp/pnpassessment/docs/sharepoint-syntex/assess.md

 ### Start assessment

-Below are some quick start samples that show how to run an SharePoint Syntex assessment.
+Below are some quick start samples that show how to run an Microsoft Syntex assessment.
 More details on the `Start` action can be found in the [Microsoft 365 Assessment tool Start documentation](../using-the-assessment-tool/assess-start.md).

 Task | CLI
 -----|------